Killing of journalists in the Gaza war: International press bodies

 Human Rights Watch, Freedom House, the Knight First Amendment Institute at Columbia University, the Committee to Protect Journalists, and Reporters Without Borders signed a joint letter on 10 January 2024 to U.S. president Joe Biden, calling on his administration to do more to prevent airstrikes on journalists.
 On 25 January, the International Press Institute stated the number of journalists killed in Gaza represented "the worst killing we have noted in a conflict zone since our organisation was founded 75 years ago".
 Reporters Without Borders stated on 8 February, "Palestinian journalism has been decimated by Israeli armed forces with complete impunity".

 A group of 36 newspapers, including Reuters, AP, AFP, The New York Times, The Guardian, Der Spiegel, Inquirer, Haaretz, Al-Araby Al-Jadeed, The Asahi Shimbun signed an "Open letter on journalists in Gaza" on 29 February 2024, coordinated by the Committee to Protect Journalists against the ongoing killings, calling for all parties to protect journalists and the right to report.
 In July 2024, the National Union of Journalists condemned "the murders of at least 117 Palestinian journalists in Gaza since the outbreak of war."
 In October 2024, the Al Jazeera Media Network condemned Israel's "continued" targeting of its journalists in the Gaza Strip, following the shooting of their cameraman Fadi Al Wahidi in the neck.

 PEN International wrote in November 2024 that it was outraged by an Israeli accusation against six journalists in the Gaza Strip, calling them threats against the journalists.
 The International Federation of Journalists condemned "Israel’s strategy of slandering Gaza’s journalists with unproven allegations" and called for an investigation into "Israel’s systematic targeting and killing of journalists".

+In June 2026, the CPJ made public that it removed 20 names from its list of journalists and media workers killed during the Israel–Gaza war, including eight individuals that it determined were members of Hamas or Palestinian Islamic Jihad.
+A further nineteen were removed in September 2026.
+According to Palestinian activist and writer Mohammed el-Kurd, he stated on X that CPJ announced plans to change the organisation's definition of what qualifies as a "journalist" and excluding Palestinian and Lebanese journalists who worked for state-funded media outlets.
+The Lemkin Institute for Genocide Prevention condemned the decision on X and called it as "a terrible act of complicity in genocide".
+The Foreign Ministry of Israel praised the decision and equated journalists in Gaza to "Hamas and Palestinian Islamic Jihad terrorists".
+Jodie Ginsberg, the president of CPJ, defended the decision, saying that its methodology was guided by international humanitarian law.

+In July 2026, the Washington Free Beacon reported that the IFJ also removed eight names from its list of journalists killed in Gaza.
+At the same time, IFJ added 14 additional names, raising their count of slain Palestinian journalists in Gaza from 235 to 241.